weisp014/weekend-redux-feedback-loop/README.md

 This application is a single page application (SPA) feedback form that collects responses over 4 different views.
 There is a separate review page for each question with a submit button on the last page to save responses to the database.
 The user has the ability to go back to previous responses and change their answers before submitting.

-There is a separate admin page where all responses are listed from the database.
-There is an option to delete individual responses.
+There is a link to an admin page in the upper left where all responses are listed from the database.
+Individual responses can be deleted.

 ## Screen Shots
 HOME PAGE: